-I’m Louise, a degree apprentice in quantity surveying (QS) at Faithful+Gould, a member of the SNC-Lavalin Group, in the UK.
+I’m Louise, a degree apprentice in quantity surveying (QS) at Faithful+Gould in the UK.
 My role consists of managing the budget of a project from the feasibility stages through to completion.
-Three years ago I didn’t know what a QS was, so it was quick turn around to it becoming my career!
+Three years ago I didn’t know what a QS was, so it was a quick turn around to it becoming my career!

 I was looking online for degree apprenticeships in construction and stumbled across quantity surveying.
 It was the first job profile I read that made me think, ‘Yes, that’s me’.
 I’m naturally such a people person that I knew I wouldn’t be able to sit and stare at a computer screen all day.
 I loved the team aspect of the job and the balance between site visits and office work.